 The course will introduce the field of Human-Computer Interaction (HCI), Interaction Design and Usability in the context of today’s diverse interactive products.
 The course will cover usability principles, design guidelines and heuristics, user-centred design, usability engineering, user experience and evaluation techniques, and will include a series of mini design exercises and design-implementation projects.
 Students who successfully complete the course will be well-equipped with the concepts and language to argue and discuss how well a system’s front-end (e.g. a website, a mobile app, a museum kiosk, etc.) is designed and be able to design usable, easy-to-use, intuitive, attractive user-interfaces informed by the concepts and knowledge learned during the course.

-- Define and explain the concepts and relationships among usability, design principles, guidelines, heuristics and other fundamentals of Human-Computer Interaction.
+- Understand the concept of usability, design principles, guidelines, heuristics and other fundamentals of Human-Computer Interaction.

 - Analyze a set of requirements in terms of its user-interface implications.